apple/ml-hypersim/README.md

 ```
 @inproceedings{roberts:2021,
     author    = {Mike Roberts AND Jason Ramapuram AND Anurag Ranjan AND Atulit Kumar AND
                  Miguel Angel Bautista AND Nathan Paczan AND Russ Webb AND Joshua M. Susskind},
     title     = {{Hypersim}: {A} Photorealistic Synthetic Dataset for Holistic Indoor Scene Understanding},
-    howpublished = {International Conference on Computer Vision (ICCV) 2021},
+    booktitle = {International Conference on Computer Vision (ICCV) 2021},
+    year      = {2021}
 }
 ```